nrkn/js1k-2023/README.md

 (though I did max build my player - try with weaker builds) you level up way faster than you get money to buy weapons and shields you do too much damage - just use 2 + pweapon + ( plevel - 1 ) maybe

+## minifying

+main has no golfing applied

+let's start making branches

+the goal is:

+2175B

+### branch 1 - get rid of lines etc, append directly ourselves